verb ~ be·lieve | \ bə-ˈlēv

 They are relationships.
 One is not more important than another.
 It is not about good, bad, right, wrong, better, or worse.
-A relationship with ELOHIM has intrinsic eternal value and that is truly what matters most.
-They simply are opportunities of eternal relational value with the God the Father, Jesus Christ the Son and the Holy Spirit.
+A relationship with ELOHIM has intrinsic eternal value which is of greatest significance.
+They simply are opportunities of eternal relational value with the God the Father, YESHUA the Son and the Holy Spirit.

-Matthew 22:37-40 is the heart and passion of Christianity and I know that when each believer, follower and disciple of Christ Jesus, when each child and servant of God invests their life fulfilling these words…Christianity will transform planet earth.
+Matthew 22:37-40 is the heart and passion of Christianity and I know that when each believer, follower and disciple of YESHUA, when each child and servant of God invests their life fulfilling these words…Christianity will transform planet earth.

 When one is looking for truth as an idea, concept, belief, value, moral code or goal it is imperative to keep looking, to never give up, to follow through, to finish the assignment, to not accept delay, to avoid distraction, to persevere.

-When you know Jesus Christ of Nazareth, who is the eternal substance of truth, it is easier to identify truth when it arrives in your life.
+When you know YEHSUA, who is the eternal substance of truth, it is easier to identify truth when it arrives in your life.
 Deception is always the absence of truth.
 It is essential to spend more time with Eternal Truth.